crystal-ball/webpack-base/guides/application/Media.md

 #### Icon include paths
-If you need to use an SVG from a source other than `/scr/media/icons` you can set the `iconsSpriteLoader` property in the Webpack paths config:
+If you need to use an SVG from a source other than `/scr/media/icons` you can set the `iconsSpriteLoader` property in the webpack paths config:
 ```javascript
 // webpack.congif.js
 const baseConfig = createBaseConfigs({